MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-data-persistence.md

 For complete documentation about volumes in Kubernetes, see the [Kubernetes documentation on Volumes](https://kubernetes.io/docs/concepts/storage/volumes/).

-For more information about deploying SQL Server Big Data Cluster, see [How to deploy SQL Server Big Data Cluster on Kubernetes](deployment-guidance.md).
+For more information about deploying SQL Server big data cluster, see [How to deploy SQL Server big data cluster on Kubernetes](deployment-guidance.md).